What If Fashion Brands Did… Less? A Conversation.

 But when you look at China’s workforce, there's a future there within manufacturing.
 I mean you look at who is in manufacturing clothing here in the United States, and everybody is over 50 years old, you know?

-Hilary: There’s no apprenticeship or teaching of the trade.
+Hillary: There’s no apprenticeship or teaching of the trade.
 There does need to be more workforce development in the industry on the production side.

 Connie: Unlike the 2008 recession, I feel like there's no rhyme or reason to the companies that are failing right now.
 They’re big and small — mission-driven and mission-less.
 And they're failing in such sad, undignified ways.
 Whether it’s cultural or financial, you hear more bad stories about retail right now than you hear good ones.

-Hilary: I'm glad that you actually brought that up because I think that goes back to this whole idea of how many products need to be produced, the tens of thousands of units each month that have to be produced to service stores, or even operate a direct-to-consumer business.
+Hillary: I'm glad that you actually brought that up because I think that goes back to this whole idea of how many products need to be produced, the tens of thousands of units each month that have to be produced to service stores, or even operate a direct-to-consumer business.

 All it took was a month at the beginning of COVID [to destroy a company].
 If you need X amount of sales to keep your people on staff, and to develop and produce, it’s this hard hamster wheel that has to turn.
 Most brands can’t afford to lose a month, which is tens or hundreds of thousands of dollars.
 That’s a critical miss.
 The wheels fall off real quick in a situation like that.